September 17, 2018

 In our neighborhoods and communities?

-This way, there is the added benefit of getting people involved and aware and making the issue alive and real rather than relegating it to a deceptively distant future.
+This way, there is the added benefit of getting people involved and aware, and making the issue alive and real rather than relegating it to a deceptively distant future.

 Here are a few simple to moderate measures you can explore: